EricRohlfs/blog/docs/SortableTableCustomElement.md

 # Building a sortable, pagable table using custom elements

-tldr: use multiple components vs. one big monolithic library.
-While more verbose (more lines of code), the separation of concerns significantly improves the reasoning of the code.
+tldr: Use multiple components vs. one big monolithic component.
+Multiple components is more verbose (more lines of code), but the separation of concerns significantly improves the reasoning of the code and the ability to re-use the code.

 The big takeaway for me was to not build one big component, but to create specialized custom elements.